FernandoRocha88/WalkthroughProject02/README.md

 ## Variables Meaning
-Each row represents a customer, each column contains customer attribute The data set includes information about:
+Each row represents a customer, each column contains customer attribute.
+The data set includes information about:
 * Services that each customer has signed up for, like phone, multiple lines, internet, online security, online backup, device protection, tech support, streaming TV and movies
 * Customer information, like how long they’ve been a customer, if they churned their contract type, payment method, paperless billing, monthly charges, and total charges
 * Customer profile, like gender, if they have partners and dependents